Caioflp/undergraduate-thesis/src/README.md

 ## To do

+* Compile everything we have on a paper draft

 * Optimize SAGDIV implementation
     * Keep using KIV first stage?
 * Revise KIV implementation

+* Include performance of non IV method

 * Benchmark against:
     * KIV - Revise
     * DeepGMM
-    * DeepIV?
+    * DeepIV
     * SmoothIV?
+No
     * 2SLS?
-    * Include performance of non IV method?
+No

+* Benchmark datasets:
+    * Three functions used in poster
+    * Choice model

 * Implement version for binary outcomes
     * Compare with ???
 See what methods can address binary outcomes